 Course Description

 Everything you ever wanted to know about viruses: in essence, what viruses are, what they do, and what can be done about them.
 Special emphasis on all human viruses and the diseases they cause.
-This course combines a bit of molecular virology as well as many clinical aspects of the disease caused by viruses.
+This course combines a bit of molecular virology as well as many clinical aspects diseases caused by viruses.
 Students who have taken this course find it very useful for their medical virology during their medical school.
-Besides learning about viruses, the diseases they cause and how they are transmitted and what can be done about protection and vaccine, students also find this course very practical and useful to protect themselves and their families from viral infections in every day of their life such as the recent pandemic of COVID 19.
-This course is offered for the last 42 years.
+Besides learning about viruses, the diseases they cause, how they are transmitted and what can be done about protection and vaccine, students also find this course very practical and useful to protect themselves and their families from viral infections in every day of their life such as the recent pandemic of COVID 19.
+This will be the last year this course is offered after 40+ years.

 There are two OPTIONAL weekly tutorials for this course.
 The purpose of the tutorials is to provide an opportunity for class members to bring up points of difficulty in preceding lectures.
 Topics of current virologic interest may also be discussed.
 Note that you are welcome to: (a) discuss lecture material after classes or (b) to ask for a private online Zoom meeting.
 I have an open-door policy to help students.
 Attendance at tutorials is not compulsory but recommended.
 Information solely covered in tutorials will not be included in any test or exam.